 Harvest is mostly done and growers want to hear what we’ve learned and what’s coming next.
 Lecture season is upon us once again.

-We’re still finding our way through virtual conferences and hybrid models, but I like to think we’re slowly returning to the in-person format.
+In 2021 we’re still finding our way through virtual conferences and hybrid models, but I like to think we’re slowly returning to the in-person format.
 Just last week I gave my first in-person talk in 20 months.
 It felt wonderful after having spoken into a dead-eyed camera for so long.
 Half-way through my lecture I remembered a lesson I learned a few years back and spontaneously decided to go off-script.

 Let me explain.